Manu343726/TerminalWorkspace/README.md

 The set of vim plugins selected to customize the terminal enviroment are all very similar, and their configuration scripts work in almost the same way (See the docs).

-Plase note that the install script supposes that all the required dependencies are installed.
+Note that the install script supposes that all the required dependencies are installed.
 Please be sure you have all the required programs and vim plugins (I recommend to run :VundleInstall before just to be sure) before running `install.sh`.

 Installation
 ============